 If you ship your orders through a fulfillment service, you can still use ShipStation to manage your shipping needs.

-ShipStation integrates directly with Fulfillment by Amazon (FBA) and Shipwire so you can send orders to either service directly in ShipStation (we even provide an automated way to do it!).
-For fulfillment providers ShipStation doesn't integrate with, you have a few options available when using ShipStation as well.
+ShipStation integrates directly with multiple fulfillment providers so you can send orders directly to those providers using ShipStation (we even provide an automated way to do it!).

-Review the sections below for details on using both fulfillment methods.
+Review the sections below for details on using our fulfillment service partners with ShipStation.

-Before sending orders to fulfillment, you must first add Shipwire or FBA as a Fulfillment Provider, and ensure the SKUs associated with your products match the SKUs listed in your Amazon Seller Central account.
+Before sending orders to fulfillment, you must first add a Fulfillment Provider, and ensure the SKUs associated with your products match the SKUs listed in your fulfillment provider account.

-Before you can send orders to FBA or Shipwire for fulfillment, you must connect your FBA or Shipwire account to ShipStation.
-Follow the instructions in one of the following articles to get your account connected:
+Before you can send orders for fulfillment, you must connect your Fulfillment Provider account to ShipStation.
+If you have not yet connected your fulfillment provider, review the instructions in the article for the provider you use: